Şanlıurfa Travel Guide: What to do in Abraham’s Birthplace (2024)

 Be careful not to go in the wrong zone!

-The cave itself is quite small and as if to add to its eligibility as Abraham’s birth cave, one has to go through an unnecessary small door before the actual cave.
+The cave itself is quite small and you have to duck through an unnecessary small door before the actual cave.

 Prophet Abraham Cave Entrance